iharshraj1123/share-file/README.md

 **When you are on the host PC (the pc on which server is hosted, url contains localhost).**

+- Share.php = index.php, its the front end for the app.

 - In File sharing mode, Click on browse, copy paste the local address of the folder that contains the files you want to share. eg, "D:/games/".
 Then select all those files.
 Hit upload.

 - Make shortcuts for your frequent places using the buttons.